return42/sphkerneldoc/linux_src_doc/include/linux/cpumask_h.rst

 .. c:function:: int cpumask_parse(const char *buf, struct cpumask *dstp)

-    extract a cpumask from from a string
+    extract a cpumask from a string

     :param const char \*buf:
         the buffer to extract from